nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 ### Visualisation

-One of the main benefits of utilising sub component embedding is that when we are visualising the semantic distance between each of the subcomponents, we can see how they relate to the overall job posting.
-This is shown in the diagram below, where we can see that the subcomponents are all related to the job posting, and that the subcomponents are related to each other.
+One of the main benefits of utilising sub-component embedding is that when we are visualising the semantic distance between each of the sub-components, we can see how they relate to the overall job posting. ### In the diagram below, we can see how each of the individual sub-components relate to each of the user defined axis.
+Further, we can see how the composite embedding vector relates to each of the sub-components, and the axis.
+The below diagram illustrates the relationships.

 <div style="max-width: 900px; margin: 0 auto;">